Srafi3107/WeatherCast/README.md

 Displays:

-Temperature & Feels-like temperature
+1. Temperature & Feels-like temperature

-Humidity
+2. Humidity

-Wind Speed
+3. Wind Speed

-Atmospheric Pressure
+4. Atmospheric Pressure

-Sunrise & Sunset times (localized)
+5. Sunrise & Sunset times (localized)

-🖼️ Stunning UI with Tailwind CSS

-Responsive design optimized for mobile, tablet, and desktop
+🖼️ Stunning UI with Tailwind CSS and Responsive design optimized for mobile, tablet, and desktop

-Clean and modern layout

-🎨 Animated Backgrounds

-Eye-catching animated gradient backgrounds that enhance the look and feel of the app.
+🎨 Animated Backgrounds:  Eye-catching animated gradient backgrounds that enhance the look and feel of the app.

-🧊 Glassmorphism Card Design

-Elegant weather display with a frosted-glass effect for a futuristic UI.
+🧊 Glassmorphism Card Design:  Elegant weather display with a frosted-glass effect for a futuristic UI.

-🔍 Interactive Search Functionality

-Easily search for any city and retrieve its current weather data in seconds.
+🔍 Interactive Search Functionality:  Easily search for any city and retrieve its current weather data in seconds.

 🛠️ Tech Stack
 Frontend: React